“There is no greater impediment to the advancement of knowledge than the ambiguity of words.” –Thomas Reid

 Scheduled work (e.g., “my pipeline is full through the end of this year”).

-A marketing technique used to make your business more memorable.
-For service providers, this is done by focusing your marketing message on a particular facet of your business, on a specific target market, or both.
+A marketing technique used to make your business (or product or service) more memorable.
+For service providers, this is done by focusing your marketing message on a particular facet of your business (or product or service), on a specific target market, or both.

 Slang for Presentation.
 A lecture-style event delivered live in person (e.g., conference session, workshop, keynote presentation) or over the internet (e.g., webinar).
 A recording of such event may be referred to as a preso for short, but really it is a recording of a preso - e.g., "Here’s a link to (a recording of) my preso at SXSW".